narayana1101/MVVM-RxJava2-Jetpack/README.md

 # MVVM-RxJava2-Jetpack
-A bare-bones application which fetches open pull requests from Github using MVVM, functional reactive programming and Android jetpack components.
+A sample application which fetches open pull requests from Github using MVVM, functional reactive programming and Android jetpack components.

 # Brief Overview